pmmalinov01/leapp/docs/tutorials/aws/aws_ssm_connect.md

 ![](../../../images/tutorials/aws_ssm_connect/AWS_SSM_CONNECT-4.png)

-In case you have to manage many sessions you can always use the general **search bar** to filter the specific session you need.
+In case you have to manage many sessions you can always use the general **searchFilter bar** to filter the specific session you need.

 ![](../../../images/tutorials/aws_ssm_connect/AWS_SSM_CONNECT-5.png)